U.S. pharmacist jailed for three years for tampering with COVID-19 vaccines

-June 8 (Reuters) - A Wisconsin pharmacist who pleaded guilty to trying to spoil hundreds of doses of Moderna’s COVID-19 vaccine because he was skeptical about them has been jailed for three years, the U.S. Justice Department said on Tuesay.
+A Wisconsin pharmacist who pleaded guilty to trying to spoil hundreds of doses of Moderna’s (MRNA.O) COVID-19 vaccine because he was skeptical about them has been jailed for three years, the U.S. Justice Department said on Tuesay.

 Brandenburg had agreed to plead guilty to two counts of attempting to tamper with consumer products with reckless disregard for the risk that another person would be placed in danger of death or bodily injury.